 We require some basic personal information from you in order to process your tax refund such as your full name, address, date of birth etc. We also need your IRD number, which is unique to you, and identifies you personally with the Inland Revenue Department.
 You also have to provide your drivers licence details or a copy of approved photo ID.
 This is a requirement of the IRD and helps us ensure your personal and financial security.
 Most importantly, we need you to provide us with the authority to act on your behalf.
 You do this by ticking some authority statements at the bottom of our on-line application form.
 There are some additional questions that might affect the value of your refund such as the age of any children in your care.
 The application form will take about 3 minutes to complete.
 We take privacy very seriously.
 Rest assured that your personal information will be kept safe and secure at all times.

 If you already owe tax from a previous assessment, we cannot make existing tax bills disappear.You will need to pay the bill by the due date or will incur additonal IRD late payment penalties.
+Clients of our agency usually have until 7th April the following year to pay any tax owing.
+If you are not linked to our agency you will have to pay much sooner than this to avoid any penalties.
 Any future refunds will usually be applied by Inland Revenue to the tax arrears first before any remaining balance is refunded.
-If our assessment indicates that you have not paid enough tax we will not file your return before discussing your obligations with you.
+If our assessment indicates that you have not paid enough tax we may not file your return before discussing your obligations with you.

 We will conduct and assessment of your tax position for the past 5 tax years and will claim any refunds owing to you.
 IF THERE IS NO REFUND, THEN THERE IS NO FEE!
 We like to keep things clear and simple.
 For any PTS or Autocalc refund, we charge a low flat fee of 11% ex gst of the assessed refund amount, with a minimum fee of $20 + gst.
 This is a similar fee to most other on-line tax agents.
 However, whereas most other on-line tax agents also charge an additional $100+ fee for filing an IR3 tax return, we charge a maximum of $89.
 If you choose to receive your refund via cheque, there is also a $5 cheque processing fee.